 In title II only medical cessation cases under 20 CFR 404.1597a, the HO has responsibility for notifying the servicing FO of potential payment continuation upon receipt of the AC remand (see POMS DI 12027.060).
 However, the AC must notify the HO of the potential payment continuation.
-For paper claims files, the analyst should use DGS to prepare a “Misc 505 Transmittal” addressed to the hearing office director and indicating that the case is a “Potential Benefit Continuation Case.”
-For electronic claims files, the analyst should add a remark in the Alerts and Messages section, stating “Potential Continued Disability Payments Pending Readjudication.”
+For paper and electronic claims files, the analyst should use DGS to prepare a “Misc 505 Transmittal” addressed to the hearing office director and indicating that the case is a “Potential Benefit Continuation Case.”
+In addition, for electronic claims files, the analyst should add a remark in the Alerts and Messages section of eView, stating “Potential Continued Disability Payments Pending Readjudication.”

 Analysts will draft remand orders following these rules: